lab-cosmo/librascal/docs/source/whitepaper.rst

 Consider for instance the following stack:

 1. A structure is read from file, and contains only the list of atoms.
-Each item in the index list corresponds with an atom, and can be used to index associated properties, e.g. the position of each atom
+Each item in the index list corresponds to an atom, and can be used to index associated properties, e.g. the position of each atom

   .. image:: ../figures/implementation_structure_layers-1.png
      :scale: 30
      :align: center

-2. Pair clusters are computed with a linked-cell algorithm.
+2. Pair clusters are computed with a linked-cell algorithm [AllenTildesley]_.
 The parameters of the manager determines how the pairs are constructed, and no distance is actually computed and stored